A guide to everything OEE and its relation to TEEP

-Both the standard and simplified methods are acceptable calculations to find the OEE.
+Both the standard and simplified methods are acceptable calculations to find OEE.
 Depending on your purpose, each calculation will have its own set of pros and cons.
 For instance, the simplified calculation can save you loads of time and effort in gathering data.
-On the other hand, performing the standard step-by-step calculation might provide more insight into what’s driving the OEE.
+On the other hand, performing the standard step-by-step calculation might provide more insights into what’s driving the OEE.
 By breaking apart the OEE value into its individual components, your maintenance team can easily identify opportunities for improvement and new ways to achieve industry standards.

 - Equipment failure and breakdown events